ingmapping/docker-tippecanoe/README.md

 ```
 How to use it:

 Run docker-tippecanoe with docker run, mounting a local directory or use Docker volumes as needed with -v.
-See examples:
+See example:

 ```
 docker run --rm -v `pwd`:/data_tiles ingmapping/tippecanoe  -o data_tiles/test.mbtiles /data_tiles/example.geojson